online-ml/river/docs/releases/unreleased.md

 ## bandit

+- Added `bandit.EpsilonGreedy`.
+- Added `bandit.UCB`.
-- Added `bandit.EpsilonGreedy`
+- Added `bandit.ThomsonSampling`.
-- Added `bandit.UCB`
+- Added a `bandit.base` module.
-- Added `bandit.envs.CandyCaneContest`, which implements the Gym interface
+- Added `bandit.envs.CandyCaneContest`, which implements the Gym interface.

 ## model_selection

-- Added `model_selection.BanditRegressor`, which is a generic model selection method that works with any bandit policy
+- Added `model_selection.BanditRegressor`, which is a generic model selection method that works with any bandit policy.
-- Removed `model_selection.EpsilonGreedyRegressor` due to the addition of `model_selection.BanditRegressor`
+- Removed `model_selection.EpsilonGreedyRegressor` due to the addition of `model_selection.BanditRegressor`.
-- Removed `model_selection.UCBRegressor` due to the addition of `model_selection.BanditRegressor`
+- Removed `model_selection.UCBRegressor` due to the addition of `model_selection.BanditRegressor`.

 ## proba